 Using a structure that works for you, build a grants management file that YOU control and fill it with everything you need to maintain a consistent and successful grants program for your organization.
 Create a regular schedule (quarterly, biannually, or annually) for updating information that tends to change throughout the year, such as program budgets, new employee resumes/duties, outcomes information, etc. These are the main folders I use:

 I separated all in-process and completed grant applications into folders based on funder type (Churches; Civic Groups; Charitable, Corporate, Family, and Community Foundations; Federal, State, and City Government; etc.), and within that, by funder name, and then by year, and kept electronic copies of all documents related to a particular year’s application together.

 Include folders to hold every document you can think of that might potentially be requested in a grant application.
 I have folders for everything from tax documents (990s, w-9, tax-exempt status letters) to marketing materials/brochures, to resumes/bios of key staff.
 This allows you to easily put your hands on whatever might need to be uploaded to a grant application.

 Create a single place to hold information pertaining to all of the applications you’ve submitted for each fiscal year, amounts requested, amounts received, program allocations, grant reporting deadlines, and other information (see below for more on this!).

 - Prospect Research

 Searching and vetting potential funder prospects is an ongoing task for most grant writers.
-I keep information and contacts I’ve made with potential funders in one place, separated by funding priority, so I have a starting point for researching potential supporters for upcoming projects/programs.
+I keep information and contacts I’ve made with potential funders in one place, separated by funding priority.
+With this in place I have a starting point for researching potential supporters for upcoming projects/programs.